aghiadaboud/to-do-list/README.md

 ## Running the application in dev mode

+To start the application run the script `run.sh` .

+For faster developing the UI, run svelte through vite by running `npm run dev` in directory `/frontend` .

-You can run your application in dev mode that enables live coding using:
+You can also run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```